-Claim: An employer issued a missive to his employees stating that any additional taxes on his business would result in his shutting the company down.
+Claim: An employer issued a missive to his employees that any further taxes on his business would result in his shutting it down.

 Example: [Collected via e-mail, November 2008]